po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/14-Stu_Validation/README.md

 [Sequelize Manual on Validations and Constraints](https://sequelize.org/master/manual/validations-and-constraints.html)

-@TODO Add a screenshot of the unit tests passing
+@TODO Add a screenshot of the unit tests passing(??)
 ## Assets

 The following image demonstrates the application passing all the unit tests: